devtpc/Spark01-Basics/README.md

 ![Pi result 2](/screenshots/img_pi_result_2.png)

-#### Optional: Verify the setup by deploying small
+#### Optional: Verify the setup by deploying asmall application

 The pi task was very basic: it didn't use our data, and it didn't need to connect to the storage.
 Let's try something more serious, but still a small task!
 Try to run the small task by typing `make submit-small` This task connects to the hotel data, creates a subset where the Latitude and Longitude data are null or 'NA' and writes the result to the storage.

-The code runs, stops at the end with the termination reason: "completed".
+The code runs, stops at the end with the termination reason: "Completed".
 We can verify the logs as previously, or go to the storage to verify, that the results have been written out.

 The result appeared in the storage: